 The income depends on the household size and structure

 The income of households of different sizes may not be directly comparable.
 The income of a single pensioner compared to that of a married or cohabiting pensioner is not the same, even if the total income of the households are of equal size.
-This is due to scale advantages in consumption: two adults manage with less money together than separately.
+This is due to scale advantages in consumption: two adults get along with less money together than separately.

 In order to be able to compare households that vary in terms of size and structure, we must convert the household income on the consumption unit scale to a member-specific equivalent income.
-On the OECD consumption scale, the 1st adult receives the weighting 1, the other adults the weighting 0.5 and the children the weighting 0.3 each.
+On the OECD consumption scale, the 1st adult gets the weighting 1, the other adults the weighting 0.5 and the children the weighting 0.3 each.
 When the disposable income of the household’s members is added and divided by the combined weighting of the household members, the result is the members-specific equivalent income.